Kimberley Towns Information

 Tourism, agriculture, mining, pastoral, pearling and fishing are major contributors to economic activity in the region.

-Western Australia (WA) is Australia’s largest state, being 2,525,500 square kilometres (1 million square miles), WA extends into different climatic zones simultaneously.
+Western Australia (WA) is Australia’s largest state, being 2,525,500 square kilometres (1 million square miles), and it extends into different climatic zones simultaneously.
 When it is warm and dry in the north of the State, it is cool and wet in the south!

 WA is separated from the rest of Australia by major desert areas, and thus Perth, WA’s capital city, is the most isolated capital city in the world.